Black Panther Party: International travels

-In 1970, a group of Panthers traveled through Asia and they were welcomed as guests of the governments of North Vietnam, North Korea, and China.
+In 1970, a group of Panthers including Eldridge Cleaver and Elaine Brown traveled to Asia and they were welcomed as guests of the governments of China, North Vietnam, and North Korea.
 The group's first stop was in North Korea, where the Panthers met with local officials to discuss ways in which they could help each other fight against American imperialism.
-Eldridge Cleaver traveled to Pyongyang twice in 1969 and 1970, and following these trips he made an effort to publicize the writings and works of North Korean leader Kim Il-sung in the United States.
+Cleaver traveled to Pyongyang twice in 1969 and 1970 and following these trips he made an effort to publicize the writings and works of North Korean leader Kim Il Sung in the United States.
 After leaving North Korea, the group traveled to North Vietnam with the same agenda in mind: finding ways to put an end to American imperialism.
 Eldridge Cleaver was invited to speak to Black GIs by the North Vietnamese government.
 He encouraged them to join the Black Liberation Struggle by arguing that the United States government was only using them for its own purposes.
 Instead of risking their lives on the battlefield for a country that continued to oppress them, Cleaver believed that the black GIs should risk their lives in support of their own liberation.
 After leaving Vietnam, Cleaver met with the Chinese ambassador to Algeria to express their mutual animosity towards the American government.

 When Algeria held its first Pan-African Cultural Festival, they invited many important figures from the United States.
-Among the important figures invited to the festival were Bobby Seale and Eldridge Cleaver.
+Among the important figures invited to the festival were Bobby Seale and Cleaver.
 The cultural festival allowed Black Panthers to network with representatives of various international anti-imperialist movements.
-This was a significant time, which led to the formation of the International Section of the Party.
+This was a significant time, which led to the formation of the International Section of the party.
 It is at this festival that Cleaver met with the ambassador of North Korea, who later invited him to an International Conference of Revolutionary Journalists in Pyongyang.
-Eldridge also met with Yasser Arafat, and gave a speech supporting the Palestinians and their goal of achieving liberation.
+Eldridge also met with Yasser Arafat and gave a speech supporting the Palestinians and their goal of achieving liberation.

+In fall 1971, a larger group of Panthers visited China.

 1971–1974

-Newton focused the BPP on the Party's Oakland school and various other social service programs.
+Newton focused the BPP on the party's Oakland school and various other social service programs.
 In early 1971, the BPP founded the "Intercommunal Youth Institute" in January 1971, with the intent of demonstrating how black youth ought to be educated.
 Ericka Huggins was the director of the school and Regina Davis was an administrator.
 The school was unique in that it did not have grade levels but instead had different skill levels so an 11-year-old could be in second-level English and fifth-level science.
 Elaine Brown taught reading and writing to a group of 10- to 11-year-olds deemed "uneducable" by the system.
 The school children were given free busing; breakfast, lunch, and dinner; books and school supplies; children were taken to have medical checkups; many children were given free clothes.